Protecting Yourself Before a Medical Procedure

 Medical Professionals and Their Levels of Commitment

-The medical professional treating you needs to be very committed to the work.
-How can you tell if they care about you as a patient?
+The medical professionals treating your needs must be very committed to their work.
+How can you determine if they care about you as a patient?
 The answer lies in how they act when you’re speaking to them.
-Do they pay attention to what you’re saying?
-Do they answer your questions?
-Do they respond honestly?
-Or do they act as though you and your needs aren’t important?
-If they brush off your questions and act as though your thoughts on the procedure don’t matter, then you need to question their abilities and their commitment.
+Does your doctor pay attention to what you’re saying?
+Does he/she answer your questions, respond honestly, or does he/she seem as though you and your needs aren’t important?
+If they brush off your questions and act as though your questions about the procedure don’t matter, then you need to question their abilities and their commitment.
 This yet another red flag.

-Even if your medical professional is completely qualified and committed, something could still go wrong.
-There have been stories in the news about fungal infections appearing on hospital equipment.
+Your medical professional may be qualified and committed, but something may still go wrong.
+There have been news stories about fungal infections appearing on hospital equipment.
 The potential for a dangerous infection after a medical procedure is very high, and some of these fungi and bacteria are resistant to medications, leaving you at risk.
-You need to be careful and ensure that every hospital worker that you come into contact with before and after your procedure follows the correct safety and cleanliness protocols.
-After all, your health is at risk.
+You need to be very careful to ensure every hospital worker you come into contact with, before and after your procedure, follows the correct safety protocols.
+After all, it’s your health that is at risk.

 Were You Injured By A Botched Medical Procedure?

-If you were injured during a medical procedure, then you have some recourse.
-You shouldn’t have to suffer just because the surgeon or doctor didn’t quite know what they were doing, operated on the wrong side, or didn’t pay attention to your overall needs.
-Anything can go wrong while you’re on the operating table, and if you’re suffering needlessly as a result, then you need to contact me.
-I’ll Make Them Pay!®
+If you were injured during a medical procedure, then you may have a medical malpractice claim.
+You should never have to suffer just because the doctor didn’t know what he/she was doing, operated on the wrong side, or didn’t pay attention to your overall needs.
+Anything can go wrong while you’re on the operating table, and if you’re hurt and suffering needlessly as a result, then you need to contact me and I’ll Make Them Pay!®